goldenstein64/mc-portal-hitbox-fix/README.md

 ## Usage

-The main install method is on Modrinth over Fabric/Quilt, but a .jar file is published for ease of use.
+The main install method is on [Modrinth](https://modrinth.com/mod/portal-hitbox-fix) over Fabric 0.16.12, but a .jar file is published for ease of use.